-- 4. Pursuant to Section 30.01.040, the Portland Housing Bureau and Portland Development Commission are responsible for enforcing property covenants and other agreements with applicants that are conditions of receiving exemptions provided by this Section. - a.
+- 4. Pursuant to Section 30.01.040, the Portland Housing Bureau is responsible for enforcing property covenants and other agreements with applicants that are conditions of receiving exemptions provided by this Section.
+Portland Housing Bureau may adopt, amend and appeal administrative rules, establish procedures, and prepare forms for implementation, administration and compliance monitoring consistent with the provisions of this Section. - a.
 In addition to specific covenants and agreements required by the City as a condition of approval of an exemption application, qualified rental developments must adhere to the 60-year affordability requirements for rental housing developments, including qualifying requirements related to rents and occupancy. - b.
 In addition to specific covenants and agreements required by the City as a condition of approval of an exemption application, a qualifying ownership project must comply with applicable recapture or retention covenants. - c.
 In the event that an applicant violates the covenants, agreements or other requirements that were established by the City as a condition of approval of an exemption application, the City shall terminate the exemption and make due and payable all previously exempt portions of system development charges at rates in effect on the date of the submittal of a complete exemption application, plus accrued interest calculated based on the interim interest rate in effect on the date of the termination of the exemption as set by general ordinance pursuant to Section 17.12.140, and a processing fee of \$250. - d.
 For rental properties, if the exemption terminates within five years of initial building permit issuance, additional charges will be due and owing.
 These charges include a processing fee of \$250, and accrued interest from the date of the issuance of the building permit to the date of the termination of the exemption.
 The reinstated system development charges shall be determined based on rates in effect on the date of the submittal of a complete building permit application.
 Accrued interest shall be calculated based on the interim interest rate in effect on the date of the termination of the exemption as set by general ordinance pursuant to Section 17.12.140.
 The City may collect reinstated system development charges, processing fees, carrying charges and the actual costs of collections by recording a property lien pursuant to Title 22.